- Are there any special classes at Calvin for international students?

 - What is an Academic Evaluation Report (AER), how do I find it?

 The Academic Evaluation Report (AER) is a real time document that lists the courses required for graduation.
 It applies each student's course work to the various requirements of the core, majors, minors and cognates to show what requirements are completed, those that are in progress and those that have yet to be started.
 If you change your major it's important to stop by our Spoelhof location to let us know so that your AER can be updated to reflect your current required course work.
-You can access you AER via the portal.
+You can access you AER via the Student Resources page.

 - What if a student misses more classes than permitted because of their disability?